sicoda/p3k14c-py/README.md

 ## SPD (Summed Probability Distributions)

 SPD's can be used on calibrated radiocarbon data to estimate population fluctuations over time as a proxy for human activity.
 Essentially, SPD stacks calibrated dates and evaluates the shape they make.
-Note that this should only be used to visualize regional trends, as SPD tends to be mathematically biased.
+Note that this should only be used to visualize archaeological activity, as SPD tends to be mathematically biased due to not incorporating data error.
 Based on [Palmisano et al. 2021](https://www.sciencedirect.com/science/article/pii/S0277379120307010).

-Next, move to the **Bayesian script** for a final, detailed analysis.
-This analysis evaluates the simplest underlying population shape that could have produced the calibrated radiocarbon data.
-This analysis provides a cleaner, more realistic demographic curve that filters out the noise in radiocarbon data.
-Based on [Price et al. 2021](https://www.sciencedirect.com/science/article/pii/S0277379120307010).
+(Weninger et al., 2015; Bevan et al., 2017) has suggested that normalised dates create artificial peaks in the resulting SPDs due to the steepening portions of the radiocarbon calibration curve

 **Functionality**: Because Python lacks a direct equivalent to R's `rcarbon::spd()`, this module provides custom scripts to:
   - Standardize and "bin" the data (using `scikit-learn`'s agglomerative clustering) to prevent heavily-sampled sites from skewing the distribution.